solaeus/dust/README.md

 instructions.
 This paper was recommended by Bob Nystrom in *Crafting Interpreters*.

-*A No-Frills Introduction to Lua 5.1 VM Instructions*[^2] by Kein-Hong Man has a wealth of detailed information on how Lua uses terse instructions to create dense chunks that execute quickly.
+*A No-Frills Introduction to Lua 5.1 VM Instructions*[^2] by Kein-Hong Man has a wealth of detailed information on how Lua uses terse instructions to create dense prototypes that execute quickly.
 This was essential in the design of Dust's instructions.
 Dust uses compile-time optimizations that are based on Lua optimizations covered in this paper.

 "A Performance Survey on Stack-based and Register-based Virtual Machines"[^3] by Ruijie Fang and Siqi Liup was helpful for a quick yet efficient primer on getting stack-based and register-based